While

 We ate the pies and they spoke of death,

-death of those around us
+of those around us

 and before us